SchoolsWeb

 • Schools are free to determine what resources they use to cover the PSHE curriculum and how this provision is organised.
 A planned and developmental programme of study across all year groups with lessons part of the timetable is recommended.

-DfE guidance: Relationships and Sex Education Sept 2020
+DfE guidance: Relationships and Sex Education current guidance (2019 – Aug 2026)

 Primary

-• Relationships Education is statutory for years 1 - 6 and needs to be age and context-appropriate.
-Schools are expected to work sensitively with their communities whilst maintaining an inclusive approach in order to fulfill their duty with regard to the 2010 Equalities Act.
-Relationships Education must comply with the new statutory guidance.
+• Relationships Education is statutory for years 1 - 6 and needs to be age and context appropriate.
+Schools are expected to work sensitively with their communities whilst maintaining an inclusive approach in order to fulfil their duty with regard to the 2010 Equalities Act.
+Relationships Education must comply with the new statutory guidance by 1st September 2026.
 Please visit DfE Relationships and sex-education and health education (gov.uk)

 • Sex education remains recommended but not compulsory for primary schools and is recognised as an important part of PSHE education, providing a reliable source of information on Sex Education and is protective in terms of safeguarding and reporting concerns